Autoregressive Pre-Training on Pixels and Texts: Experiments

-In our investigation into the interplay between distinct pre-training data modalities, we contrasted the performances of {\MonoGPT} and {\DualGPT}—models that integrate different input modalities—with that of {\TextGPT} under equivalent conditions of aligned text token pre-training. {\TextGPT} and {\MonoGPT} underwent pre-training on 40 billion text tokens, with {\MonoGPT} additionally exposed to 40 billion image patches. {\DualGPT}, on the other hand, was pre-trained on 38.4 billion text tokens complemented by 48 billion image patches and 9.6 billion tokens of image-text paired data.
+\paragraph{Synergistic Effects of Multimodal Pre-training.} In our investigation into the interplay between distinct pre-training data modalities, we contrasted the performances of {\MonoGPT} and {\DualGPT}—models that integrate different input modalities—with that of {\TextGPT} under equivalent conditions of aligned text token pre-training. {\TextGPT} and {\MonoGPT} underwent pre-training on 40 billion text tokens, with {\MonoGPT} additionally exposed to 40 billion image patches. {\DualGPT}, on the other hand, was pre-trained on 38.4 billion text tokens complemented by 48 billion image patches and 9.6 billion tokens of image-text paired data.

 This comparative analysis, spanning both GLUE and XNLI datasets (the latter within the \textit{translate-train-all} settings), is shown in Tables~\ref{tab:align_text_glue} and~\ref{tab:align_text_xnli}.
 A pivotal finding is that the incorporation of dual-modality data during pre-training markedly enhances average performance across language understanding tasks: {\DualGPT} (\texttt{76.9}) surpasses both {\TextGPT} (\texttt{76.3}) and MonoGPT (\texttt{75.4}).
 This suggests that potential conflicts arising from unimodal training can be significantly alleviated through a multimodal pre-training approach.
-This inference is corroborated by XNLI outcomes, wherein the addition of pixel-text paired data bolstered the model's multilingual interpretative proficiency.
+This inference is corroborated by XNLI outcomes, wherein the addition of pixel-text paired data improved the model's multilingual interpretative proficiency.

 Further, with pixel modality input, {\DualGPT} surpasses {\TextGPT} across various downstream tasks.
 This result reinforces the proposition that pre-training modality conflicts can be effectively resolved via the integration of paired dual-modality data, fostering more robust multimodal learning.